 Why do they participate?

 They have a lot at stake.
 In the case of energy policy, specifically, we are talking about billions of dollars, national security, and international relations.
 A commonly used metaphor for energy companies and their participation in energy policy (even policies that limit emissions or impose other restrictions) is that companies would rather be at the table than on the menu.
-If they are able to help inform the development of policy, they are more likely to ensure that the policies eventually adopted have less negative consequence for them, and that policy makers understand how these decisions will affect their businesses.
-No one likes surprises.
+If they are able to help inform the development of policy, they are more likely to ensure that the policies eventually adopted have less negative (or more positive) consequences for them, and it helps policy makers understand how policies will affect their businesses.

-We can't expect our legislators to be experts on energy, education, health care, homeland security, the environment, and any other number of issues you can think of that require their attention and policy decisions.
+Recall that as previously noted, legislators cannot be expected to be experts on energy, education, health care, homeland security, the environment, and any other number of issues that are impacted by their policy decisions.
 Instead, politicians rely on experts in the field to provide them with accurate, complete information as they try to navigate policy alternatives and options.
-These experts range from private industry executives to scientists, to environmentalists and everyone in between.
-They serve an important role of educating our legislators.
+Experts such as private industry executives, scientists, environmentalists and many others participate in this process.
+They play an important role in educating legislators and allowing them to focus on passing policies (and getting re-elected).

 Disadvantages to participation